kairos-io/kairos/docs/content/reference/configuration.md

 ### `kairos.dns`

-When `kairos.dns` is set to `true` embedded DNS is configured on the node.
-This allows to propagate custom records to the nodes by using the blockchain DNS server, for example, assuming `kairos bridge` is running in a separate terminal:
+When the `kairos.dns` is set to `true` the embedded DNS is configured on the node.
+This allows to propagate custom records to the nodes by using the blockchain DNS server.
+For example, this is assuming `kairos bridge` is running in a separate terminal:

 ```bash
 curl -X POST http://localhost:8080/api/dns --header "Content-Type: application/json" -d '{ "Regex": "foo.bar", "Records": { "A": "2.2.2.2" } }'
 ```

-Will add the `foo.bar` domain with `2.2.2.2` as `A` response.
+It will add the `foo.bar` domain with `2.2.2.2` as `A` response.

-Every node with `dns` enabled will be able to resolve the domain after the domain is correctly announced.
+Every node with DNS enabled will be able to resolve the domain after the domain is correctly announced.

-You can check out the dns in the [DNS page in the API](http://localhost:8080/dns.html), see also [the EdgeVPN docs](https://mudler.github.io/edgevpn/docs/concepts/overview/dns/).
+You can check out the DNS in the [DNS page in the API](http://localhost:8080/dns.html), see also the [EdgeVPN docs](https://mudler.github.io/edgevpn/docs/concepts/overview/dns/).

-Furthermore, is possible to tweak DNS server which are used to forward requests for domain listed outside, and as well it's possible to lock down resolving only to nodes in the blockchain, by customizing the configuration file:
+Furthermore, it is possible to tweak the DNS server which are used to forward requests for domain listed outside, and as well, it's possible to lock down resolving only to nodes in the blockchain, by customizing the configuration file:

 ```yaml
 #cloud-config